thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 ## Configure edge rule engine to push to the cloud filtered data

-We will update "Edge Root Rule Chain" that will save on the edge 10 readings from the device "In-vehicle monitoring system" and send to the cloud only one - "distance".
+We will update "Edge Root Rule Chain" that will be saving on the edge 10 sensor readings.
+In the rule chain we add rule node that transforms incoming messages and pushes to the cloud message only with distance readings.
 Here is the final configuration of the edge root rule chain:

 {% include images-gallery.html imageCollection="rootRuleChainPreview" %}